guedou/scapy-handson/trophies/fun_with_x509.md

 **task #1**

 - load the `tls` layer with `load_layer()`
-- retrieve `grehack.fr` X.509 certificate as DER
+- retrieve the `grehack.fr` X.509 certificate as DER
 - use `der2pem()` to convert the certificate to PEM
 - write the PEM file to a new file, and check the result with `openssl x509`
 - parse the certificate content with the `X509_Cert()` class